SimonCouplandDMU/DMUGLad/README.md

 Glad for use in DMU C++ modules.

-Include you CMakeLists.txt using FetchContent.
+Include in your CMakeLists.txt file using FetchContent.

 ## Example